 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-Medical facilities are limited and evacuation, at significant expense, is often the only option in cases of serious illness or accident (including diving accidents).
+Medical facilities in Timor-Leste are limited and evacuation, at significant expense, is often the only option in cases of serious illness or accident (including diving accidents).
 The cost of medical evacuation can reach into the tens of thousands of dollars depending on the circumstances.
 Generally all emergency cases are treated at Dili National Hospital, which only has limited facilities available.
 Dental facilities are extremely limited.
 A limited supply of basic medicines is available.

 There is no hyperbaric (decompression) chamber in Timor-Leste.
 Travellers who plan to dive should ensure that they have a current medical clearance to do so and that their insurance covers such activities.

 Mosquito-borne diseases: Malaria, chikungunya, dengue, filariasis and Japanese encephalitis are prevalent in all areas of Timor-Leste.
 Chloroquine-resistant strains of malaria are reported in some locations.
 We encourage you to consider taking prophylaxis against malaria and taking measures to avoid mosquito bites, including using an insect repellent at all times, wearing long, loose fitting light coloured clothing and ensuring your accommodation is mosquito proof.
 A Japanese encephalitis vaccine is registered for use and is currently available in Australia.
 For further details please consult your travel health doctor.

 Water-borne, food-borne and other infectious diseases (such as gastroenteritis, typhoid and hepatitis) are prevalent.
 We advise you to boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering diarrhoea.
 Tuberculosis is endemic in Timor-Leste.
 Healthcare workers are at particularly risk of exposure and should be tested prior to extended travel and on their return to Australia.